rabeyta/deck-manager/README.md

  - create
  - delete
  - shuffle
- - retrieve all deck names
+ - retrieve all deck names the manager knows of

 There are two options for shuffling techniques.